realcletusola/django_auth/README.md

   - Status Code: 401 Unauthorized <br>

         "error":
+         - "Invalid username or password."
          - "Account disabled."(This error will occur if the user account is inactive)